grommet/grommet/src/js/components/DataTable/README.md

       for accessibility.
 If 'primary' is not used for any column, and 'primaryKey' isn't specified either, then the first column will be used.
-      'pin' indicates that this column should not scroll out of view to the left when the table is scrolled horizontally. 'plain' = 'noPad' indicates that the body cells in the column not apply pad.
+      'pin' indicates that this column should not scroll out of view to the left when the table is scrolled horizontally. 'plain' = true indicates that the body cells in the column will not apply pad.

 ```
 [{